Ballysillan Swifts F.C.

 Ballysillan Swifts Football Club is an amateur football club from Belfast in Northern Ireland.

-The First Team plays in Division 2A of the Northern Amateur Football League, and the Reserves in Division 3D.
-The Under 23 (3rd) team plays in the Ballymena & Provincial Football League.
-Home venue for the all the teams is Ballysillan Playing Fields.
+The First team plays in Division 2C of the Northern Amateur Football League and the Second team plays in Division 3F of the Northern Amateur Football League.
+Home venue for the teams are Ballysillan 3G & Ballysillan Playing Fields.

-The junior teams compete in the South Belfast Youth League.
+The junior teams compete in the South Belfast Youth League and Irish Football Association Small Sided Games.